Class-Prototype Conditional Diffusion Model with Gradient Projection for Continual Learning: Implementation Specification and Additional Experimental Results

-In this section, we detail the method of using text embedding for labels using CLIP.
+\paragraph{Label text embeddings.} In this section, we detail the method of using text embedding for labels using CLIP.

-\paragraph{CI scenario} Two datasets used in this scenario are CIFAR-100 and ImageNet, which have a relatively clear distinction between the classes.
+\begin{itemize} \item CI scenario: Datasets used in this scenario are CIFAR-100, CUB-200, and ImageNet, which have a relatively clear distinction between the classes.
 Creating label text embedding is as simple as follows:

-\paragraph{CIR scenario} The CORe50 dataset has a little difference in the meaning of the classes compared to the above two sets.
+\item CIR scenario: The CORe50 dataset has a little difference in the meaning of the classes compared to the above two sets.
 This dataset has a hierarchical labels set, in which there are 10 coarse labels, each includes 5 fine labels.
 Therefore, label text embedding follows the following formula:

 where $\mathbf{classname}(\cdot)$ and $\mathbf{classfineindex}(\cdot)$ are presented in the Table \ref{tab:core50_label}